Home » Latest building control approval application data

 Latest building control approval application data

-Almost 700 decisions were made on applications for building control approval by the Building Safety Regulator (BSR) in the 12 weeks to 23 January 2026, new data has shown(1).
+The Building Safety Regulator (BSR) made 358 decisions on applications for building control approval in the 12 weeks to 30 May 2026, new data has shown(1).

-This data relates to applications submitted for building control approval – a statutory requirement for work on higher-risk buildings (HRBs) to pass the regulatory stop/go point known as gateway 2.
+This data relates to applications submitted for building control approval – a statutory requirement for work on HRBs to pass the regulatory stop/go point known as gateway 2.

 Applications for building control approval are used by the BSR to assess compliance with building regulations, project management due diligence and the competency of project teams(2).